BCDA-APS/guarneri/README.md

 `"255id:"`.
 This is equivalent to `MyDevice(prefix="255id:",
 name="device1")`.

+## Using the Ophyd Registry inside the Guarneri

 Guarneri also provides a way to keep track of and retrieve, Ophyd objects.
 That have been registered using guarneri.
 This allows for a simple way to keep track of the Ophyd devices that were created in your project.